tsg-iitkgp/OnBoarding/README.md

 Technology Coordinator is a nominated post in the Technology Students' Gymkhana, Indian Institute of Technology Kharagpur.
 The nominated person is responsible for the technological expansion of Gymkhana and the institute and is directly responsible for maintaining the Gymkhana website and implementing proposals of various Gymkhana office bearers.

-The TechCord is also encouraged to have his own ideas and implement them as and when necessary and deemed appropriate after a discussion with Vice President and other associated office bearers.
+The TechCord is also encouraged to have his/her own ideas and implement them as and when necessary and deemed appropriate after a discussion with Vice President and other associated office bearers.

 ### How is TechCord selected